 Soffits are used both inside and outside of the home.
 While modern soffits are usually a carefully finished box, they often lack interest and character.
 Consider replacing your ordinary soffits with one made of reclaimed wood to get more dimension and charm from your home’s exterior.

 12. MODERN BEAM

 Reclaimed wood panels made of fitted pieces of wood come in a range of different finishes and styles, including more contemporary looks.
-Now, you can get the eco-friendly material of reclaimed wood, and still fit in with your modern décor at the same time, like this ceiling beam.
+Now, you can get the eco-friendly material of reclaimed wood, and still fit in with your modern décor at the same time, like this large, single ceiling beam.